-SHIPNEXT Supply Chain, as a solution to help manage door-to-door delivery.
+SHIPNEXT Monitor, as a solution to help manage door-to-door delivery.
 Due to its algorithm structure, and with the help of big-data analysis and linear programming, SHIPNEXT can be integrated into an existing supply-chain management solution, or be used as a backbone to build a tailor-made solution.

 Maritime transportation, being responsible for over 83% of international trade, is not only the most cost-efficient mode of transport but is also a limiting factor in door-to-door transportation.
 Planning maritime transportation comes before planning delivery dates to port and, thus, transportation by land.
 Therefore the management of real-time data and information flows, and the ability to process it helps efficient planning of inventory management and delivery schedules based on a combination of factors affecting transit time.

 Ship’s speed, schedule, position, arrival time, berthing, loading/discharge rates, free storage time at port, weather, congestion, distances and more, all have an impact on supply-chain management.
 Having all this data processed in real-time, as well as providing tools for cargo tracing, is a key aim of SHIPNEXT.

 A shipper of a commodity that supplies his products from port A to port B, could use SHIPNEXT to hold a reverse freight auction.
 Some clients go as far as full automation of this process by, first, holding a vetting and carrier approval process.
 All carriers are asked to agree on all terms and conditions prior to their participation in the freight bidding.